How old is your firm?

 This depends on the legal deadlines, called statutes of limitations, which might apply to your potential case.
 These statutes are complex, they depend on the kind of case you are pursuing, and they vary from state to state.
 It is prudent to contact an attorney as soon as possible because once your statute has expired or “run,” you are forever barred from pursuing your claim.

 Then you’ll know how much time you have to make up your mind about what you want to do.

 Our attorneys have successfully represented several thousand people with mesothelioma claims, and these clients have lived all over the United States, and in Canada, Mexico, the United Kingdom and elsewhere.
-We have almost 40 years of experience in asbestos litigation.
+We have more than 40 years of experience in asbestos litigation.

 Because of our expertise in this type of litigation we are able to move our cases through the courts efficiently and quickly.

 California courts are more receptive to asbestos lawsuits than those in some other parts of the country, so this is where we file all our cases.